YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

 **Decentralized Identifier (DID)**

- By utilizing DIDs, users can manage unique and verifiable digital identities within the Uptick Network ecosystem.
+ By utilizing DIDs, users can manage unique and verifiable digital identities within the Uptick Network Ecosystem.
 This enables secure and privacy-centric interactions between the users, assets, and services available on the network.

  **Uptick Protocol**